MicrosoftDocs/learn/learn-pr/azure/migrate-sql-server-relational-data/includes/4-exercise-assess-database.md

 1. On the **Select report type** pane, ensure both **Check database compatibility** and **Check feature parity** are selected, then select **Next**.

-1. Next, you will configure the source database to connect to.In the **Connect to a server** pane, configure the following settings:
+1. Next, you will configure the source database to connect to.
+In the **Connect to a server** pane, configure the following settings:

     | | |
     |---------|---------|